Welcome

 Finding your own accommodation

 After leaving your sponsor’s home, you will be able to rent a property like anyone else.
-If you need to, you’ll be able to claim the housing part of Universal Credit or Housing Benefit.
+If you need to, you will be able to claim the housing part of Universal Credit, or Housing Benefit.
 The UK Government has useful information on renting property.

-The conflict in Ukraine have caused families to forcibly leave their homes, in search of safety, with many arriving in the UK.
+The conflict in Ukraine has caused families to forcibly leave their homes, in search of safety, with many arriving in the UK.

 In response to this, following discussion with the Association of Ukrainians in Great Britain, Barnardo’s has set up the Ukrainian Support Helpline to provide a holistic support service.
 The helpline is available to anyone fleeing the conflict in Ukraine.

-Barnardo’s free helpline – 0800 148 8586 is staffed by English, Ukrainian and Russian speakers, to offer support to children and families arriving in the UK from Ukraine.
+Contact Barnardo’s free helpline on 0800 148 8586.
+The phone line is staffed by English, Ukrainian and Russian speakers, to offer support to children and families arriving in the UK from Ukraine.

-The helpline is open Monday – Friday 10am to 8pm and Saturday 10am to 3pm.
+The helpline is open Monday to Friday, 10am to 8pm, and Saturday, 10am to 3pm.
 Callers will be able to get help and advice on a range of topics.

 A dedicated email address ukrainiansupport@barnardos.org.uk and webpage have also been set up for those assisting with the Ukraine response.